 Originally built to house the dead, the Clava Cairns are about 4,000 years old.
 The cemetery remained a sacred place for millennia.
 You can visit the stone circles and mounds for free.
 They are only about a 5 minute drive from Culloden Battlefield.

 Just a few miles from Inverness, Loch Ness is the second largest loch in Scotland and famous for its supposed occupant, the Loch Ness Monster, or “Nessie.”
-Stop by the loch and see if you can catch a glimpse for yourself!
+Make sure you visit Loch Ness and see if you can catch a glimpse for yourself!

 For fantastic views of Loch Ness and an awesome history lesson, head to Urquhart Castle.
 Wander around the ancient ruins of this ancient castle that has been there since the 13th century.

 Many people will stay in Inverness and use it as a home base to see the highlands, Edinburgh and the Isle of Skye, but don’t skip exploring this beautiful city with it’s old stone buildings and a castle to boot!
 Be sure to see Inverness Castle, the Old High Church, Victorian Market, and St. Andrews Cathedral.

 I recommend taking a walking tour of the old city centre to help you learn the Scottish history of this incredible city.

 Have Dinner on a Family Farm

 I highly recommend having dinner with my friends Kacey and James.
 Enjoy a lovely evening with this Scottish Crofting family where you an enjoy real homemade Scottish food and hospitality, see the animals on the Croft (small farm), and enjoy learning about Scottish folklore during a whiskey tasting.